acbsp/bonafide.guru/en/contents.rst

 interpretation is wrong.
 What actually happened was that Prabhupada mentioned he might be appointing some *ritviks*, so the GBC met for various reasons, and they went to Prabhupada, five or six of us.
 (This refers to the meeting of May 28th, 1977).
-We asked him, 'Srila Prabhupada, after your departure, if we accept disciples, whose disciples will they be, your disciples or mine?'
+We asked him, '|SP|, after your departure, if we accept disciples, whose disciples will they be, your disciples or mine?'

 Later on there was a piled up list of people to get initiated, and it